heroku/cowboy/manual/cowboyku_router.md

 >  *  Routes = routes()
 >  *  Dispatch = dispatch_rules()
 >
-> Compile the routes for use by Cowboy.
+> Compile the routes for use by Cowboyku.